nullsleeps/Key-Logger/README.md

 Make sure to have pynput library installed and to give the script the right permissions to ensure everything goes smoothly.

+THIS IS FOR EDUCATIONAL PERPOSES ONLY, IF YOU INDEND ON USING THIS FOR THE WRONG PURPOSE I WILL NOT BE RESPONSIBlE FOR YOUR ACTIONS, YOU WILL BE DOING SO AT YOUR OWN RISK.

 What this code does:
 Copy hello.py to the Startup Folder: It will copy the current script (hello.py) to the Windows startup folder so that it runs automatically when you log in.